User Roles and Permissions

 - Edit, launch and duplicate public and shared projects

-- Can see/analyse all reports across the entire organisation
+- Can see/analyze all reports across the entire organization

 - Download all surveys and stimuli